Why choose this course?

 Indicative course structure

 This course will give you a solid knowledge of economics and a rigorous understanding of the quantitative methods economists use in their analyses.
-It will also enable you to apply economic principles to a wide variety of contemporary problems and use your quantitative skills in numerous professional situations when you graduate.
-The course will also have modules specifically focused on your employability and developing and enhancing the skill necessary to thrive in your future career.
+It will also enable you to apply a variety of economic principles to a wide variety of contemporary problems within the wider politcal and social environment, and use your quantitative skills in numerous professional situations when you graduate.
+The course will also have modules specifically focused on your employability and developing and enhancing the transferable skills necessary to thrive in your future career.
 These skills will be valuable for career roles such as Financial Risk Analyst, Auditor, Risk Manager, Business Analyst, Stockbroker, and more.

 The opportunity to study abroad or spend a year in industry will give you valuable experience and enhance your career prospects.